bilkoh/stranger-ttys/posts/nlp-finish-that-idiom.md

 ---
 title: 'Finish.
 That.
 Idiom.
-NLP exercise'
+NLP exercise.'
 excerpt: "A project to build a simple NLP model that predicts the next word in an idiom, based on first three words."
 coverImage: '/images/cover-images/nlp-finish-that-idiom.svg'
 date: '2024-11-04'